lzhengchun/a-simple-neural-network-on-spark/README.md

 todo:

-add comments about the implementaion
+1. add comments about the implementaion

+2. well abstract as a class and make the model more general